How does this medication work? What will it do for me?

 What form(s) does this medication come in?

 Each light-peach-coloured, biconvex, film-coated, oblong tablet with "XELODA" engraved on one side and "150" on the other contains 150 mg of capecitabine.
 Nonmedicinal ingredients: croscarmellose sodium, hydroxypropyl methylcellulose, lactose anhydrous, magnesium stearate, microcrystalline cellulose, synthetic red iron oxide, synthetic yellow iron oxide, talc, and titanium dioxide.

-Each peach-colored, biconvex, film-coated, oblong tablet with "XELODA" engraved on one side and "500" on the other contains 500 mg of capecitabine.
+Each peach-coloured, biconvex, film-coated, oblong tablet with "XELODA" engraved on one side and "500" on the other contains 500 mg of capecitabine.
 Nonmedicinal ingredients: croscarmellose sodium, hydroxypropyl methylcellulose, lactose anhydrous, magnesium stearate, microcrystalline cellulose, synthetic red iron oxide, synthetic yellow iron oxide, talc, and titanium dioxide.

 How should I use this medication?